riihikallio/VBA-content/VBA/Excel-VBA/articles/excel-improving-calcuation-performance.md

 - You can write it as two formulas, which is fast:

     `A1=time expensive formula`

     `B1=IF(ISERROR(A1),0,A1)`

-- Or you can use the **IFERROR** function, which is designed to be fast and simple, and it is a single formula:
+- Or you can use the **IFERROR** function, which is designed to be fast and simple, and is a single formula:

     `B1=IFERROR(time expensive formula,0)`